86 Adult Basic Education (ABE)

 A Massive Online Open Course covering topics in basic computer skills including using computing devices, navigating an operating system, using a keyboard, creating documents using Word processing software, using email, managing files, using the Internet, exploring social media, and managing personal data.

-Intermediate Level Math (CC BY 4.0 ) Curated and Designed by Meizhong Wang (retired) (College of New Caledonia)
+Intermediate Level Math Curated and Designed by Meizhong Wang (CC BY).

 This course pack is intended to be used in conjunction with the open textbook Key Concepts of Intermediate Level Math and to meet the goals of intermediate math in the British Columbia Adult Basic Education program.
 This course is intended to help students build confidence in approaching mathematics, thinking critically, and feeling that they are reflected in mathematics learning.